-Lac La Biche County believes in providing the public with opportunities to be engaged in important County decisions that affect the community.
-We encourage public input, and we use public participation to inform our decision-making process when appropriate.
+Lac La Biche County believes in providing the public with opportunities to be engaged in important decisions that affect the community.
+Public engagement happens every day, with the County providing information and stakeholders providing feedback.